frankpulido/TaskManager-Laravel/README.md

 git clone https://github.com/frankpulido/TaskManager-Laravel.git

+Create .env file using .env.example

 Then run Composer to get needed dependencies :

     install composer

+You will need the develop branch :

+    git fetch --all
+    git checkout -b develop origin/develop

+Open mariadb and create the database, named as indicated in .env

+The run migration and seed :

+php artisan migrate --seed

 If you are using Apache and when trying to open in browser you get a "Failed to open stream : Permission denied" error, run :